apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 <a name="sc_recipes_twoPhasedCommit"></a>

-### Two-phased Commit
+### Two-phase Commit

 A two-phase commit protocol is an algorithm that lets all clients in a distributed system agree either to commit a transaction or abort.

-In ZooKeeper, you can implement a two-phased commit by having a coordinator create a transaction node, say "/app/Tx", and one child node per participating site, say "/app/Tx/s_i".
-When coordinator creates the child node, it leaves the content undefined.
+In ZooKeeper, you can implement a two-phase commit by having a coordinator create a transaction node, say "/app/Tx", and one child node per participating site, say "/app/Tx/s_i".
+When the coordinator creates the child node, it leaves the content undefined.
 Once each site involved in the transaction receives the transaction from the coordinator, the site reads each child node and sets a watch.
 Each site then processes the query